Select units of measurement for the temperature and rainfall tables (metric or imperial).

 Upernavik, a town of a thousand inhabitants, located on the west coast and at a latitude of 72 degrees north, the average temperature ranges from -19 °C (-2 °F) in February to 6.5 °C (43.5 °F) in July.
 Precipitation amounts to 230 mm (9 in) per year.

-Ilulissat (or Jakobshavn in Danish), still on the west coast, and 300 kilometers (195 miles) north of the Arctic Circle, the average temperature ranges from -15 °C (5 °F) in February to 8 °C (46.5 °F) in July.
-The thaw occurs during the month of May, while the temperature returns below freezing in late September or early October.
+Ilulissat (or Jakobshavn in Danish), on the west coast and 300 kilometers (195 miles) north of the Arctic Circle, the average temperature ranges from -15 °C (5 °F) in February to 8 °C (46.5 °F) in July.

 Precipitation is scarce, around 270 mm (10.6 in) per year, which means that snowfalls in the long winter are usually light, maybe of long duration but not abundant.